Lionsville/about/Team/markreijn.md

 📊 **this week i spent my time on:**
 <!--START_SECTION:time_consume-->

-Understand what I'm doing
+- Understand what I'm doing
-Ask myself the "purpose" question
+- Ask myself the "purpose" question
-Challanging customers
+- Challanging customers
-Coding myself away
+- Coding myself away
-Automate at least something this week
+- Automate at least one thing this week

 Have a drink with you perhaps?